andrewjamesford/andrewford-co-nz-11ty/content/articles/create-your-own-ui-component-library/index.md

 By default Storybook creates a folder called `stories` that contains component files, stories files and CSS files all matching the appropriate component name.
 For example `header.css`, `Header.tsx` and `Header.stories.tsx`.

 My preference is to instead create a `components` and `pages` folder.
+In the components folder I will have the component file, the stories file and the CSS module together as they are all part of the whole.
 I use the pages folder for the top level components that are used by a router for example like [React Router](https://reactrouter.com).
-All my other components are placed in the `components` folder.
+All my other components that are made up of the simple ones are also placed in the `components` folder, like a login form for example.

-Copy the `button.css`, `Button.stories.tsx` and `Button.tsx` files into the `components` folder.
-They are a good template to start with for our own Button component.
+We are now going to copy the `button.css`, `Button.stories.tsx` and `Button.tsx` files into the `components` folder.
+This is a great example to start with for our own Button component.
 Now you can delete the `stories` folder created by Storybook.

 Create React App, NextJS etc support [CSS Modules](https://css-tricks.com/css-modules-part-1-need/) by default.
 CSS Modules let you use the same CSS class name in different files without worrying about naming clashes.
 Let's change this button component CSS file to _button.module.css_.
-Open _Button.tsx_ replace the reference to the /button.css file with the following:
+Open _Button.tsx_ replace the reference to the `button.css` file with the following:

 ```ts
 // From this